labsland/labdiscoverylib/docs/source/quickstart.rst

 Production
 ~~~~~~~~~~

-In a production environment, you should always use WebLab-Deusto, and you can rely on the `Flask deployment documentation <http://flask.pocoo.org/docs/0.12/deploying/>`_ to see how to deploy it.
+In a production environment, you should always use LabDiscoveryEngine, and you can rely on the `Flask deployment documentation <http://flask.pocoo.org/docs/0.12/deploying/>`_ to see how to deploy it.

 In the `advanced example in the github repository <https://github.com/labsland/labdiscoverylib/tree/master/examples/advanced>`_ you have two scripts to run it using the popular `gunicorn <http://gunicorn.org/>`_ web server.
 These files are `wsgi_app.py` and `gunicorn_start.sh`, and you can install gunicorn by running: